Conventions

 For functions which free resources associated with an object, if the object itself is freed, use the verb “free”.
 If the object itself is not freed, but some other state associated with it, use the verb “finish”.

-Informal recommendations for documentation
+Recommendations for documentation

 Consult man haredoc for technical details regarding documenting Hare interfaces through comments in the source code.